programmingwithalex/aws_flask_celery/README.md

 * follow setup guides for [`aws-cli`](https://github.com/aws/aws-cli?tab=readme-ov-file#getting-started) if not already configured

+#### Google Mail Credentials

+* must have credentials for either gmail or another provider to send emails with
+* is using 2FA for gmail account, must get an app password from [here](https://myaccount.google.com/apppasswords)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## AWS Cloud Development (CDK)